adrianliaw/batfish/README.md

 ## How do I get started?

 #### 1. Run the Batfish service
 Getting started with Batfish is easy.
 Just pull and run the latest `allinone` Docker container that includes Batfish as well as example Jupyter notebooks.

     docker pull batfish/allinone

     docker run --name batfish -v batfish-data:/data -p 8888:8888 -p 9997:9997 -p 9996:9996 batfish/allinone

 The second command starts the Batfish service and maps the necessary TCP ports.

 #### 2. Browse example notebooks (optional)

 If you are new to Batfish, consider walking through our notebooks which highlight different capabilities and use cases of Batfish.
 Point your browser to [http://localhost:8888](http://localhost:8888), and in the `Password or token:` prompt, enter the token that Jupyter showed when you ran the container (e.g. **token=abcdef123456...**).

 Jupyter will show you the list of available notebooks.
 "Getting Started with Batfish" is a good one to start with.
 This [README](https://github.com/batfish/pybatfish/tree/master/jupyter_notebooks) explains what each notebook does.

 #### 3. Install Pybatfish

 To analyze your network configurations, you also need [Pybatfish](https://www.github.com/batfish/pybatfish), a Python SDK to interact with the Batfish service.
 Though not strictly necessary, we recommend that you install Pybatfish in a [Python 3 virtual environment](https://docs.python.org/3/library/venv.html).

-To install Pybatfish run the following commands (in a virtual environment if applicable):
+To install Pybatfish simply run (in a virtual environment if applicable):

-    python -m pip install --upgrade git+https://github.com/batfish/pybatfish.git
+    python -m pip install --upgrade pybatfish

 #### 4. Develop your analysis

 Afer installing Pybatfish, use your Python environment of choice (e.g., PyCharm, interactive Python shell, Jupyter, ..) to interact with Batfish.
 The [notebooks](https://github.com/batfish/pybatfish/tree/master/jupyter_notebooks) provide examples of such scripts.

 See complete documentation of Pybatfish on [readthedocs](https://pybatfish.readthedocs.io/en/latest/quickstart.html).